ReehaKhan/youtube-data-pipeline/Readme.md

 ### Data Modelling

-The Silver data is transformed into a **Star Schema** consisting of one central fact table and five dimension tables.
+In the Gold Layer, the data is transformed into a **Star Schema** consisting of one central fact table and five dimension tables.

 ![pipeline.png](https://github.com/ReehaKhan/youtube-data-pipeline/blob/master/images/star-schema.png)